 Foods That Are Banned on Airplanes

 As with non-food items, you cannot bring any food item in liquid or cream form that is over 3.4 ounces.
-This rule, known as the TSA liquids rule, stipulates that you can only carry cranberry sauce, jam or jelly, maple syrup, salad dressing, ketchup and other condiments, liquids of any type, and creamy dips and spreads including cheese, salsa, and peanut butter in a container under that quantity.
+This rule, known as the TSA liquids rule, stipulates that you can only carry cranberry sauce, jam or jelly, maple syrup, salad dressing, ketchup, and other condiments, liquids of any type, and creamy dips and spreads including cheese, salsa, and peanut butter in a container under that quantity.
 Unfortunately, your liquid will be thrown out if its quantity exceeds this amount.

 Canned foods, partially melted ice packs, and alcoholic beverages provide the most trouble in getting through security checkpoints as these come with specific stipulations on when they can and cannot be transported in carry-on luggage.

 For example, alcoholic beverages over 140 proof (70 percent alcohol by volume) including grain alcohol and 151 proof rum are prohibited from checked baggage and carry-on luggage; however, you can bring small bottles of alcohol (the same you would purchase in-flight) as long as they do not exceed 140 proof.
+Note that many airlines will not allow you to consume your own liquor on board.

 On the other hand, ice packs are completely fine as long as they are fully solid while going through security.
 If they have any liquid inside of them at the time of screening, the ice packs will be taken out.
 Similarly, if canned food items that contain liquids appear suspicious to TSA security officers, they may be taken out of your checked bag.